 Starting a business online is typically very easy.
 This is why you see so many people attempting to jump online to make easy money.
 Unfortunately for them, there is no such thing.
 Even still, the low barrier to entry and low cost of startup makes launching an online business a very attractive entrepreneurial move.

-So what does the woman entrepreneur need to get her online business off of the ground?
+So what does the online entrepreneur need to get their online business off of the ground?

 First and foremost you will need high-speed Internet access (btw some Starbucks now offer free WIFI).
 You will also want a computer with plenty of RAM, hard drive space, appropriate peripherals, and some basic software.
 Beyond that you’re going to need a host of tools to manage your online business efficiently.
 The following is not an exhaustive list by any measure, but it’s a good place to start.